American Society for Microbiology: Publications

 The society also publishes Microcosm, a quarterly news magazine for members.
-Through its publishing arm ASM Press, the society publishes books covering diverse topics.
+Through its publishing arm ASM Press, ASM publishes books covering diverse topics.
 Wiley is co-publisher and distributor of the ASM Press books and ebooks.

 American Academy of Microbiology

 The American Academy of Microbiology (AAM) is the honorific leadership group within the American Society of Microbiology, a professional organization for microbiologists.
 The academy is currently composed of over 2,600 Fellows.

 The mission of the academy is to "recognize outstanding contributions provided by microbiologists and to provide microbiological expertise to both the wider scientific community and the public."
 Activities of the academy include electing new members, convening colloquia, and managing the ASM Awards and Prize program.
 Academy leadership is divided into four groups: the Academy Governors, the Academy Leadership Nominating Subcommittee, the Subcommittee on Awards, and the Subcommittee on Elections.

 Origins

 The AAM was first proposed in 1956.
 The original organization was dissolved in 1970, when new bylaws were accepted.